ypmits/ARrrrLib/src/Console Hacking/README.md

 # Console Hacking
 ## Introduction
-It is possible to change some of Spark AR's annoying 'features/bugs/midboggling crappy ideas that were shit but still implemented'.
+It is possible to change some of Spark AR Studio's annoying 'features/bugs/midboggling crappy ideas that were shit but still implemented'.
 One of them is the shear amount of warning you'll get when you use a deprecated API.
 You can simply turn off every single warning in the console but it's also possible to

 ### Hiding specific warnings through javascript (Plan A)
 Go to the file ScriptingConsole.js